churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 # Final word on 19.09.2023

-It was a year since Tanya started working at KTH, since we moved to Sweden.
+It was a year since Tanya started working at KTH and since we moved to Sweden.
 So many things happened during that time.
 A lot of them are good, like we made some great friends here and traveled a lot.
 And some of it is not so good (Bureaucracy could be better sometimes).
 Sometimes we spend time being nostalgic about Russia.
 And all that is good.
 Really good.
 I'm